 The Diversity Series 2018-2019

-This year KCLBMS has implemented a new initiative that underpins our wider ethos of promoting equality to the Bar.
-Our Diversity Series is a series of curated events that focus on social mobility, breaking barriers to the bar, and promoting the aspirations of students from all backgrounds.
+In 2018 KCLBMS implemented a new initiative that underpins our wider ethos of promoting equality to the Bar.
+Our Diversity Series is a series of curated events that focuses on breaking barriers to the bar and promoting the aspirations of students from all backgrounds.

 Freshers Welcome Drinks and Diversity Series Launch